 Those who receive negative test results may not understand their remaining risks for hereditary or non-hereditary cancer.
 Only about 10% of cancers are directly linked to mutations such as those found in the BRCA1/BRCA2 genes.

 In almost all cases, physicians and genetic counselors who see patients regarding DTC results will and should recommend that patients get more comprehensive testing.

 Genetic testing can help you and your doctor better understand your health risks so that together you can determine a management plan that is right for you.
-This may include more frequent examinations, blood tests, imaging, or risk-reducing surgeries.
+This may include more frequent examinations, blood tests, imaging, medications, or risk-reducing surgeries.